smart-edge-open/specs/doc/getting-started/converged-edge-experience-kits.md

 The `192.168.*.*` is used for SRIOV and interface service IP address allocation in Kube-ovn CNI.
 So it is not allowed for the server IP address, which conflicting with this range.
 Completely avoid the range of address defined as per the netmask as it may conflict in routing rules.

-E.g., If the server/host IP address is required to use `192.168.*.*` while this range by default used for SRIOV interfaces in OpenNESS.
+E.g., If the server/host IP address is required to use `192.168.*.*` while this range by default used for SRIOV interfaces in Smart Edge Open.
 The IP address range for `cidrBlock` in `roles/kubernetes/cni/kubeovn/controlplane/templates/crd_local.yml.j2` file can be changed to `192.167.{{ loop.index0 + 1 }}.0/24` to use some other IP segment for SRIOV interfaces.

 ### Default values